How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 duplex = 1*

-Updating to the Latest ASL Code
+Updating ASL

 Voxhangtime Adjustment and Timing

 With the latest ASL code now on the node (after running commands in the "Updating" section above), edit the /etc/asterisk/rpt.conf file and make sure voxhangtime is set to around 500 (mS).
 Then restart the node and test some transmissions using parrot mode (*921 to enable, *922 to disable).
 If all is set up correctly transmissions into the node from your radio will be reliably detected with no dropouts (even if you're not talking or are quiet for a short time) and once you unkey the node will show that COS dropped within approximately 1 Second.
+This can also be set up by updating a single line in the ASL C code and compiling from source.
+LMK if you have any questions on that.

 Timing measurements

 When in full-duplex (duplex=3 in rpt.conf (not 2 or 4)) the hang time on the local RF TX is longer, but the node is not actually transmitting audio to the network during that extra time (beyond when RX CD dropped).
 It probably stays keyed a bit longer to prevent squelch tails between keyups and because it is full-duplex – thus you can key up any time without having to wait for the node to unkey first.
-Thus it appears App-rpt took that into consideration and is making it work a little more like a repeater in this case, giving a little extra hang time after each TX is complete so if you or a remote node key up there's no unnecessary carrier drop and extra squelch tail.
+Thus it appears App-rpt took that into consideration and is making it work a little more like a repeater in this case, giving a little extra hang time after each TX is complete so if you or a remote node key up there's no unnecessary carrier drop.

 To better characterize the timing I set up a script to get the rpt keyed vars from asterisk every 50mS, then keyed up for a fraction of second, enough to trip CD.
 Results: